 Partitives as Pre-determiners

-We can use both definite and indefinite partitives as pre-determiners.
-But remember, the first part of the partitive which contains a number, or article (a, one, two, one hundred, etc.) is included in the structure of the partitive, therefore the whole formation is used as a pre-determiner.
+Both definite and indefinite partitives can be used as pre-determiners in a noun phrase.
+However, it's important to note that the first part of the partitive, which contains a number or an article (such as 'a', 'one', 'two', 'one hundred', and so on), is actually part of the partitive structure and is included in the formation of the pre-determiner.
+Therefore, the entire partitive construction is used as a pre-determiner.
 Here are the examples:

 Pre-determiners cannot be used with every central determiner pr post-determiner at the same time.
 So there is a particular order for each determiner to be used in combination with another.

 - What is Determiner Order?

 - Can We Use Post-determiners and Pre-determiners Together?

 You might also like

 Determiners are words that can define nouns.
 So, what are the differences between determiners and adjectives?

 Pre-determiners are used to modify a noun.
 They are placed before the central determiners.
 Follow the article to learn about them.